pinterest/gestalt/docs/markdown/develop.md

   # Update macOS snapshots
   yarn playwright:test visual-test/ --update-snapshots
   ```

+  - In order to update the Linux snapshots in the tests, you must build a docker file and then run docker.

   ```bash
   # Build the docker container (only need to do this once)
   yarn docker:build